marcusklaas/backbonzo/readme.md

 [![Build Status](https://travis-ci.org/marcusklaas/backbonzo.svg?branch=master)](https://travis-ci.org/marcusklaas/backbonzo)

-backbonzo will be a backup management tool written in Rust.
+backbonzo is be a backup management tool written in Rust.
 It aims to

 * be secure.
 To this end, it uses the AES256 cypher to encrypt the data and index before copying them to their destination.
 * be fault tolerant.
 System crashes or network hangups should never corrupt your data. backbonzo only updates its index when a file has been backed up successfully.
 It also splits files into small blocks so that it won't lose much progress if it is interrupted.